- Home

 (C) In areas where parking spaces have been marked off or designated, vehicles shall be so parked as to be entirely within a single space.

-(70 Code, § 13-125) Penalty, see § 72.99
+(`70 Code, § 13-125)

 The Cook County Animal and Rabies Control Ordinance is adopted in its entirety by the Village of La Grange Park and will be enforced unless modified or supplemented by the provisions herein.

-(70 Code, § 6-1) (Ordinance 287, passed August 28, 1979; Ordinance 729, passed August 12, 2003)
+(`70 Code, § 6-1) (Ord.
+287, passed 8-28-79; Ord.
+729, passed 8-12-03)

 An animal or fowl shall be considered as running at large when it is on any street, alley, sidewalk or other public place and is not securely restrained by a leash, halter or by other means.

-(70 Code, § 6-10) (Ordinance 287, passed August 28, 1979)
+(`70 Code, § 6-10) (Ord.
+287, passed 8-28-79)

 It shall be the duty of every person owning, keeping or harboring any dog in the village to obtain a license for the dog.

-(70 Code, § 6-2) (Ordinance 287, passed August 28, 1979)
+(`70 Code, § 6-2) (Ord.
+287, passed 8-28-79)

 (A) It shall be unlawful to permit an animal or fowl of any kind to run at large within the village.
 Dangerous or vicious animals shall be confined by the owner within a building or secure enclosure and shall be securely muzzled or caged whenever off the premises of its owner.
 Any animal or fowl considered dangerous, abandoned, unrestrained or running at large shall be impounded at a licensed facility approved by the Village Manager.
 The impoundment facility shall keep a record of every such animal so impounded including the species, breed, color, and sex; and the owner’s name and address if available; whether the animal is licensed as required; and any other available information about such animal.